 About me

-The main goal of my research is to understand the computational principles underlying the cognitive skill of continual learning.
+An important goal of my research is to understand the computational principles of continual learning, a crucial skill for both artificial and biological learning agents.
 I do this through a combination of conceptual analysis, computational modelling, deep neural network implementations and collaborations with experimental labs.
 My contributions include proposing the influential “three scenarios” framework for continual learning, providing a proof-of-principle demonstration that generative classification is a promising strategy for class-incremental learning, and identifying the stability gap—an intriguing phenomenon in which deep neural networks suffer substantial but temporary forgetting when starting to learn something new.

 Another research direction I am interested in is using insights and intuitions from neuroscience to make the behavior of deep neural networks more human-like.
 For example, I developed the brain-inspired replay method, which alleviates catastrophic forgetting in deep neural networks by replaying self-generated, abstract memory representations.